-On the lower setting, this juicer is great for soft veggies and fruits, while the higher setting is great for apples, carrots, celery, and beets.
+This juicer is great for soft veggies and fruits on the lower setting, while the higher setting is great for apples, carrots, celery, and beets.
 The wide food chute makes the whole juice preparation process faster and easier.
-The heavy duty metal parts round off this excellent juicer.
+The heavy-duty metal parts round off this excellent juicer.

-My only complaint about it is, the pulp is fairly wet.
-If I have time I usually put it through the juicer to increase the juice yield.
+My only complaint about it is, the pulp is relatively wet.
+If I have time, I usually put it through the juicer to increase the juice yield.

 The pitcher might be too small for making large quantities of juice at a time.